sachinchoolur/lightGallery/site/content/blog/top-6-best-javascript-lightbox-websites/index.md

 - It's relatively easy to use and set up

-- has minimal dependencies, which can be an advantage if you want a standalone solution without relying on other libraries
+- Has minimal dependencies, which can be an advantage if you want a standalone solution without relying on other libraries

-- baguetteBox.js is mobile-friendly, so you can use it to display images on touch-screen devices.
+- BaguetteBox.js is mobile-friendly, so you can use it to display images on touch-screen devices.
 You can navigate through the gallery images with arrows navigation or swipe gestures

 - Responsive - works with any screen size